Examining History with Maya Angelou's Poetry

 Well known for addressing social issues in the world through her poetry, Maya Angelou's moving poems serve to teach historical topics in this lesson.
 To understand the world that surrounded her, students practice their visual literacy skills as they first examine photographs from the Library of Congress.
 These primary sources illustrate some of the events that affected her life and thus her writing.
-Next students research these events in order to create trading cards using the ReadWriteThink Trading Card App or Trading Card Creator Student Interactive.
+Next students research these events in order to create trading cards using the ReadWriteThink Trading Card Creator Student Interactive.
 While reading Angelou's poems, students share the trading cards to better understand the background for her writing.

 Trading Card Example